But it didn’t stop us from breaking up with our phone system.

 Phones have always seemed so… permanent.
 Remember your grandmother’s phone?
 The one.
 The only one.
 The one that weighed 400 pounds, with a rotary dial and a cord so long it could circle the globe, twice.
 That one.
 Permanent.
 So I couldn’t get rid of our phone system.
+By the way, if you want to purchase a new phone, go to the website of loanovao to have a mobile loan.
 I mean, I paid good money for it.
-Lots of good money.
+Lots of good money for mobil casino bonus uten innskudd.
 It worked, it was there, it was installed.
 It took guys and tools and beer to install it at our new office.
 It was plugged in to a jack.
 Permanent.

 Then it happened.